KaaFee/Computer-Organization-and-Architechture/README.md

 # Computer-Organization-and-Architechture
-This repo is for my COA course.
-I will upload lab task here
+This repository contains all the lab tasks and course materials for the Computer Organization and Architecture course.